Frequently Asked Questions

 - Will there be in-person benefits presentations to help me make my choices?

 A virtual informational session will be offered this year.
-You can register for the Q&A Zoom session held on Wednesday, November 2 from 1:00 to 2:00 p.m. to get benefit questions answered.
-Additional information is available on the HR website.
+You can register for the Q&A Zoom session held on Wednesday, November 1 from 1:00 to 2:00 p.m. to get benefit questions answered.
+Please register for the Q&A Zoom session.
+Additonal information can be found on the HR website.

 - What if I have additional questions about enrolling?